Measuring the stability and plasticity of recommender systems: Methodology

 \subsection{Data dynamics}

-The most obvious way to study the reaction of a model to change is to manipulate data by introducing an artificial shift.
+The most obvious way to study the reaction of a model to change is to introduce it artificially by manipulating the dataset.
 This strategy has the advantage that we can control when, how and how much change is introduced.
 For the purpose of this paper -- and for the sake of simplicity --, we exclusively use simple user-item interaction data.
 Our dataset $D$ consists of a sequence of user-item pairs $(u,i)$, which we assume to be a positive preference of user $u$ for item $i$.

-Our strategy for introducing a shift follows previous work \cite{vinagre2012}.
-We first split dataset $D$ in two equal size subsets, $D_1$ and $D_2$, respecting the order of interactions.
-Then, we randomly sample 50\% of the items present in $D_2$ and simply change their labels -- or IDs -- to different new labels.
+Our strategy for introducing a shift follows previous work in \cite{vinagre2012}.
+We first split dataset $D$ into two equal time intervals, $D_1$ and $D_2$, respecting the order of interactions.
+For example, if D contains 2 years of data, each subset will consist of 1 year.
+Then, we randomly sample 50\% of the items occurring in $D_2$ and simply change their labels -- or IDs -- to different new labels.
 We do this maintaining label consistency, which means that all selected instances of a given item $i$ occurring in $D_2$, become instances of a new item $i'$ in $D_2$.

 These modified item labels will be seen by the training algorithm as entirely new items, forcing the model to change.
-However, by keeping 50\% of the original ones, we also limit the artificialization of the dataset, maintaining the natural patterns of interaction, at least partially.
+However, by keeping 50\% of the original ones, we also limit the artificialization of the dataset, partially maintaining the natural patterns of interaction.